 The sub-team mostly focuses on Java, and has constructed its own framework in Java to better collaborate and innovate with the robot code.
 The programming sub-team also focuses on accessibility and opportunity by providing a short crash-course in Java.

-The Business and Development (BD) sub-team helps our club raise money as well as organizes community outreach opportunities for the club.
-Those who are not as interested in STEM are able to find a place on this sub-team, which helps build business management skills, as well as writing and public speaking skills.
+The Business subteam helps our club fundraise money as well as organizes community outreach opportunities for the club.
+Skills that can be acquired in this subteam include business and project management as well as writing and public speaking.

-Our BD sub-team works with large corporations and foundations to raise funds for the team.
-BD also works in community outreach, holding events to raise awareness about the team.
-Additionally, this team writes grants to outside companies, which generates a large amount of funding for the robot and the team as a whole.
+Our Business subteam works with large corporations and foundations to raise funds for the team.
+They also work in community outreach, holding events to raise awareness about the team.
+Additionally, this sub-team writes grants to outside companies, which generates a large amount of funding for the robot and the team as a whole.

-Media uses cameras and videos to capture and post about our team, editing those images and videos to showcase the qualities of our team.
-Media also documents public outreach events, records the progress of our robot, and produces promotional material to distribute online and to our sponsors.
+Imager uses cameras and videos to capture and post about our team, editing those images and videos to showcase the qualities of our team.
+Imagery also documents public outreach events, records the progress of our robot, and produces promotional material to distribute online and to our sponsors.
 They also capture the enthusiasm at the FIRST robotics competitions, and contribute to the overall community.